yangh567/level4-project/template/plan.md

 3.collect the reference and working on the dissertation

 * **Week 21**
+1.discuss the problems of stripping genes in the predicted top 10 genes for each cancers 2.finished the evaluation part
+3.collect the reference and working on the dissertation

 * **Week 22**
 * **Week 23 [TERM ENDS]**
 * **Week 24** Dissertation submission deadline and presentations.